zouppen/aoc-2024/log.md

 It wasn't a grid puzzle day, maybe once again tomorrow.
 I made a more complex parser than needed which parsed files instead of just parsing the digits.
-It would've been faster in both computationally and in coding timo to parse the digits first and then fold the list.
-But I picked my poison and it tasted bitter.
+It would've been faster in both computationally and in coding time to parse the digits first and then fold the list.
+But I picked my poison and the taste was bitter.

 Anyway, having a `File` type was useful in part 2 when the files were ordered in contiguous fashion.